 How does the joy of the Lord provide us with strength?
 This phrase comes from the book of Nehemiah.

 He had led the Israelites back to Jerusalem to help repair the walls of the city.
 Ezra stood before the Israelites and read the Law to them, causing them to weep with remorse over their past behavior.

 But Nehemiah comforted them-

 “Go and enjoy choice food and sweet drinks, and send some to those who have nothing prepared.
 This day is holy to our Lord.
 Do not grieve, for the joy of the LORD is your strength.”

 They celebrated with much joy because they understood the words of the law which convicted them of their sin.
 Even though they felt sad, they were joyful because they realized God was doing a mighty work in them!

 The joy we have in the Lord doesn’t cancel out the God-given emotions we are feeling- it nestles in side-by-side with them to buoy us and give us strength in times of trouble.

 God’s joy is always evident whenever we connect with Him.
-We will revel in that joy for eternity in heaven!
+Our eternal life in heaven will be a time to revel in His joy!